 Emergency Medical Technician - Paramedic

-EMTs and Paramedics are first responders and key providers to those in need of urgent medical attention.
-If you envision yourself providing aid to others in critical situations, you're exploring the right career path.
+EMTs and paramedics are first responders who provide urgent medical attention to those in need.
+If you envision yourself helping others in emergency situations, you're exploring the right career path.

 FLCC Accreditation Status: Letter of Review

-The FLCC Paramedic program has been issued a Letter of Review by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP Executive Office).
-This letter is NOT a CAAHEP accreditation status, it is a status signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the accreditation Standards through the Letter of Review Self Study Report (LSSR) and other documentation.
-Letter of Review is recognized by the National Registry of Emergency Medical Technicians (NREMT) for eligibility to take the NREMT's Paramedic credentialing examination(s).
+Our EMT - Paramedic program has been issued a Letter of Review by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP Executive Office).
+This letter is NOT a CAAHEP accreditation status; it is a status signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the accreditation standards through the Letter of Review Self Study Report (LSSR) and other documentation.
+A Letter of Review is recognized by the National Registry of Emergency Medical Technicians (NREMT) for eligibility to take the NREMT's Paramedic credentialing examination(s).
 However, it is NOT a guarantee of eventual accreditation.

-The FLCC Paramedic Program strives to prepare competent entry level Emergency Medical Technician- Paramedics in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.
+Our EMT - Paramedic program strives to prepare competent entry level emergency medical technicians and paramedics in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

-The most recent success rate for the National Registry of EMT Paramedic/State Cognitive exam was 90%.
+- 94.4% success rate for the National Registry of EMT Paramedic/State Cognitive exam

-The most recent positive placement rate for graduates was 90.5%.
-Positive placement is defined by the CoAEMSP as 'Employed full or part-time in a related field and/or continuing his/her education and/or serving in the military'.
+Positive placement is defined by the CoAEMSP as "employed full or part-time in a related field and/or continuing his/her education and/or serving in the military."
 Positive placement is measured at completion of the program.
 View the 2017-2021 Program Outcomes Data Sheet for more information.